Comfort Measures and Pain Relief During Labor

 Pros:

-• Mom remains alert and able to move around
+Person in labor remains alert and able to move around.

 Cons:

-• Some women may feel drowsy, lightheaded, or euphoric
+Some people may feel drowsy, lightheaded, or euphoric

-• Some women find it's not very effective in decreasing pain
+Some find it's not very effective in decreasing pain

 Effects on the baby:

-• No significant adverse effects, as the gas is cleared from the mother's body within a few breaths after she stops inhaling it
+No significant adverse effects, as the gas is cleared from the parent's body within a few breaths after they stop inhaling it.

 Local Block